patsatsia/how-to-pass-gcp-associate-cloud-engineer-exam/README.md

-questions about GKE (Google Kubernetes Engine), also, a few questions about IAM (Identity and Access Management), there were questions related to Cloud Run, Cloud Storages, BigQuery, BigTable, firewall rules, storage classes, deployment management, compute engine, VPC (Virtual Private Cloud, this one is also important, got more than one question regarding this topic), cloud functions and etc. This is just a short list.
+questions about GKE (Google Kubernetes Engine), also, a few questions about IAM (Identity and Access Management), there were questions related to Cloud Run, Cloud Storages, BigQuery, BigTable, firewall rules, storage classes, deployment management, compute engine, VPC (Virtual Private Cloud, this one is also important, got more than one question regarding this topic), cloud functions etc. This is just a short list.
 As I mentioned above, there will be at least one question for most services.
+Also, it is important to work with GCP services using command line interface (CLI).
+You can expect a few question about how resources are managed using CLI (creating buckets, setting global configurations, manipulating Google Compute Engine or Google Kubernetes Engine resources etc.)